 I grew up very loved and nurtured.
 I loved spending time with my family especially my parents.
 Well, the day came that I could no longer do that.
 School happened.
 Looking back and knowing what I do now that is when the anxiety and feeling of fear began.

 As a kid, I had this anxiety/fear of being judged and “picked on”.
 I didn’t like eating dinner with my siblings because they would tease me about being a picky eater.
 Then every single thing I ate would “bother my stomach”.
-Add in the fact that I drank cow’s milk before every meal and you had a recipe for disaster.
+Add in the fact that I was eating foods I didn’t know weren’t right for me and things were a mess.

 I dreaded going to school.
 I wanted to stay home a hang out with my mom.
 So she had to force me to go, even though she would have loved to keep me home every day.
 I had terrible anxiety about being in big groups.
 I didn’t want to do something stupid and get made fun of for it.
 I wanted to take gymnastics so badly.
 I was so nervous about not being able to do the moves right and being judged, that I never did it.

 My three best friends (who were sisters) took gymnastics.
 We would hang out and they would teach me everything they learned that week in class.
 I loved every minute of it and was actually really good.
 Put me in front of people I didn’t know and I would freeze and my body would forget everything I knew how to do.
 I was a nervous wreck before every volleyball game I had to play and usually made mistakes because I was so focused on how many people were there instead of the game.

 I was interested in Karate.
 My parents were excited that I was willing to do a group activity.
 Once we arrived at the place, I begged my mom to let me do private sessions.
 I was extremely good at it and advanced two levels in less than one month’s time.
 The instructors were shocked and informed me that I would have to do group activities since sparring was the next step.
 I quit the next week and still regret it to this day.